 One of the best examples is the Rangeman GW-9400 Solar Watch.
 This particular watch is part of the “land” military-style watches (along with the Mudmaster line).
 While it isn’t technically billed as a “sports” watch, the GW-9400 would be a valuable accessory on any hike.

 This is an atomic watch, which means it uses radio signals to calibrate the time by atomic clocks, making this the most accurate watch you will ever own.
 On top of that, the watch uses a solar-powered battery that doesn’t need to be recharged for seven months and will last the lifetime of the watch.
-Considering that this watch uses G-Shock’s proprietary “floating module” and other shock-resistance technology, that life should be long.
+Considering that this watch uses G-Shock’s proprietary “floating module” and other shock-resistance technologies make this a long-lasting watch.

 For the hiker, the functions that will be most exciting are the altimeter, digital compass, barometer, and thermometer.
 Other useful features include a stopwatch and a case that’s mud-resistant as well as water resistant up to 200 meters.
 It can display the time for 31 different time zones and has sunrise/sunset data.
 It’s a watch designed for the toughest terrains, so it will have no trouble keeping up with your hiking routine.